Veteran support for transition to civilian employment

 State Government values the skills and experience veterans gain while in the Australian Defence Force (ADF).
 In November 2016 a target was set to employ 250 veterans in the Victorian public sector.
 This later went up to 750.

-- Register as a veteran on to search for jobs and help track the number of veterans applying.
+- Register as a veteran on Careers Vic to search for jobs and help track the number of veterans applying.

-- Find helpful information in the on the Victorian Government website.
+- Find helpful information in the Guide for veterans applying for roles in the Victorian public sector on the Victorian Government website.

 Industry veteran employment opportunities in Victoria

 Industry in Victoria recognises the value that Defence veterans can bring to their workplace.
 Find more job opportunities, employment programs and education supports available to veterans: